 Why gut health can influence your acne

-Beyond constipation leading to hormonal imbalances, there are other gut-related factors that can contribute to the production of acne.
+Beyond constipation leading to hormonal imbalances, other gut-related factors can contribute to the production of acne.

 - An imbalance in intestinal gut flora (called ‘dysbiosis’) through exposure to antibiotics, toxins or other stressors that reduce beneficial flora in the gut and skin (24).

 - Immune cells that live in the large intestine are sent to the skin if it’s exposed to an allergen.
 Once in the skin, the immune cells cause inflammation that can impair the skin’s integrity, allowing for bacteria to enter and spread (25)

 - Small intestinal bacterial overgrowth (SIBO) - a condition where bacteria normally found in the large intestine take up residence in the small intestine, with symptoms that include bloating, constipation, diarrhoea, skin conditions, food sensitivities, fatigue, and depression (26)